Expert Guide to Home Care Marketing

 Compare against businesses nationally

 Another way to compare is to see how you stack up with businesses nationally.
 Businesses in the United States currently spend about 50% of their marketing budget on content, which is primarily digital, and 30% on advertising.
 Content includes online articles, video, social media and graphics.
 This represents a big shift for businesses that want to sustain growth.
 Most home care and home health agencies aren’t using this spending mix – instead they are heavy on advertising and light on content.
 That is, they don’t have much website content, few videos, limited social posts, and little in the way of online graphics.
+Home care and home health agencies need fresh marketing ideas that reach beyond advertising.

 Here is why your focus on content matters – content is placed online and attracts visitors who are coming from online search engines.
 This content is an “owned asset”, because it increases in value over time, as the website and all the connected digital communications grow in search authority.
 By comparison, advertising by definition is a “rented or leased” space.
 It only appears in a newspaper, or a digital space, as long as you continue to make the payments.
 Once you stop – it disappears without a trace (with no residual search value or impact).